The information below is also published in the Academic Catalog.

 Student Records: Practices, Rights, and Privacy

-University of Lynchburg annually informs students about the Family Educational Rights and Privacy Act of 1974 (FERPA).
-This Act, with which the institution complies fully, was designated to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-Students also have the right to file complaints with The Family Policy Compliance Office, U.S. Department of Education, concerning alleged failures by the institution to comply with the Act.
+On a regular basis, the Registrar of University of Lynchburg informs students about the Family Educational Rights and Privacy Act of 1974 (FERPA).
+This Act, with which the University complies fully, was designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
+Students also have the right to file complaints with The Family Policy Compliance office, U.S. Department of Education, concerning alleged failures by the institution to comply with FERPA.

-A student’s permanent record consists of his/her University of Lynchburg academic record transcript.
-These permanent course and grade records, whether paper or electronic, are kept in perpetuity and are safeguarded in fireproof cabinets or vaults.
-Temporary records are the supportive records of an applicant’s or enrolled student’s progress that are kept in various offices whose functions dictate the record retention and disposal schedule.
+A student’s permanent record consists of the student’s University of Lynchburg academic transcript.
+Whether paper or electronic, a student’s academic transcript is safeguarded in perpetuity.
+Temporary records are the supportive records of an applicant’s or enrolled student’s progress and are kept in various offices whose functions dictate the record retention and disposal schedule.
+Temporary records include, but are not limited to, financial aid and billing records and disciplinary records.

 FERPA protected student records are maintained primarily for educational purposes and are for the use of faculty and staff within the University who have a legitimate need.
 Information is not released outside the University without the written request or consent of the student, except for directory-type information as noted below, in accordance with the policies “Notification of Parents Concerning Student Discipline” and “Student Health or Safety Emergencies published in The Hornet student handbook, and as might be required by law.
 The health history record and other pertinent medical information submitted directly to the Student Health Service and maintained there are not available to any non-medical personnel.